apache/hudi/docs/_docs/1_4_powered_by.md

 ### Grofers
 [Grofers](https://grofers.com) is a grocery delivery provider operating across APAC region.
 Grofers has [integrated hudi](https://lambda.grofers.com/origins-of-data-lake-at-grofers-6c011f94b86c) in its central pipelines for replicating backend database CDC into the warehouse.

+### H3C Digital Platform

+[H3C digital platform](http://www.h3c.com/) provides the whole process capability of data collection, storage, calculation and governance, and enables the construction of data center and data governance ability for medical, smart park, smart city and other industries;
+Apache Hudi is integrated in the digital platform to meet the real-time update needs of massive data

 ### Kyligence